When searching for a job, knowing the misdemeanors that prevent employment can be a huge benefit.

 Will I Pass a Background Check With a Misdemeanor?

-Will I pass a background check with a misdemeanor?
+Will I pass a background check if a misdemeanor appears in my record?
 Possibly.

 When considering the misdemeanors that prevent employment, many individuals will be wanting a list of crimes that they can check against their own rap sheet.
 Every situation is different but there are plenty of jobs that are known to not hire individuals with certain rap sheets due to industry hiring standards or even federal laws that prevent individuals with certain criminal records from holding certain jobs.